Jayadev6191/Rcians/README.md

 Rcians
 ======

-This is a collaborative system for Reliable Coders
+This is a collaborative system for Reliable Coders Employee.

+Framework : Laravel
+JavaScript  Plugins used : bootstrap